f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 in your environment.
 Explicitly versioning the templates allows for migration between template versions in a stable manner.
 Without versioning any changes to the template could result in *every* deployment associated with the template being modified at the same time.
-With versioning the application owner or F5 administrator can choose to either migrate all deployments at the same time OR perform the migration on a per deployment manner.
+With versioning, the application owner or F5 administrator can choose to either migrate all deployments at the same time OR perform the migration on a per deployment manner.